-With the release of the Diagnostic and Statistical Manual of Mental Disorders, DSM-5, the term Asperger’s is no longer relevant.
-So does that mean that Asperger’s disorder is gone forever?
+With the publication of the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, the term “Asperger’s Syndrome” is no longer applicable.
+Does this mean that Asperger’s disorder is no longer present?